 GROAS.ai documented a pattern where Google's algorithm adjusted PMax behavior during end-of-quarter periods.
 High-CPC assets received 280% more impressions despite 45% worse ROAS — a pattern consistent with Google needing to hit internal revenue targets.

-This finding aligns with the broader structural concern: PMax's algorithm doesn't just optimize for engagement over conversions.
+This aligns with a broader structural concern: PMax's algorithm doesn't just optimize for engagement over conversions.
 During revenue-critical periods, it may actively favor the most expensive assets in your account.

 Quantifying the Gap for Service Businesses